 What Are Digestive Enzymes?

-When it comes to digestive health and maintaining a healthy gut microbiome, our bodies rely on assistance from specific proteins which work to help break down food in our GI tract for optimal absorption.
+When it comes to digestive health and maintaining a healthy gut microbiome, our bodies rely on assistance from specific proteins that work to help break down food in our GI tract for optimal absorption.
 These naturally occurring proteins are known as digestive enzymes.1

 Most digestive enzymes are produced within the human body by organs such as the small intestine, the stomach and especially the pancreas.
-The digestive enzymes produced by the pancreas are particularly important as they work to help the body break down and digest fats, carbohydrates and even other proteins.1
+The digestive enzymes produced by the pancreas are particularly important as they help the body break down and digest fats, carbohydrates and even other proteins.1

 Sources of Digestive Enzymes

-- Pineapples
+• Pineapples

-- Avocados
+• Avocados

-- Kiwi
+• Kiwi

-- Kefir
+• Kefir

-- Bananas
+• Bananas

-- Yogurt
+• Yogurt

-- Kimchi
+• Kimchi

-- Sauerkraut
+• Sauerkraut

+While it is best to get the needed digestive enzymes from food, supplementing with digestive enzymes can help plug any gaps which may exist in your healthy diet and may also boost nutritional benefits.
 Swanson® Digestive Essentials also features GI allies such as fennel seed, licorice root extract and papain (derived from papaya fruit).

 What do Digestive Enzymes Do?

 In order for our digestive tract to properly absorb the nutrients in the food we eat, this system requires the help of enzymes.
 These digestive enzymes then work to break down the food so that its elements can be used by the body for cell repair or even growth.
-The digestive enzymes also help the body maintain a healthy system of detoxification and elimination.3
+Digestive enzymes also help the body maintain a healthy system of detoxification and elimination.3

 Types of Digestive Enzymes

-Digestive enzymes may be classified in one of four classes: lipases, proteases, fibrolytic enzymes, or carbohydrases.4 Some of the most common digestive enzymes found in quality supplements include:
+Digestive enzymes may be classified in one of four classes: lipases, proteases, fibrolytic enzymes or carbohydrases.4 Some of the most common digestive enzymes found in quality supplements include:

-- Lipase—this enzyme works with the gallbladder and pancreas to aid in digestion of fats such as phospholipids and triglycerides4
+• Lipase—this enzyme works with the gallbladder and pancreas to aid in digestion of fats such as phospholipids and triglycerides4

-- Bromelain—a type of protease found in pineapples, this enzyme helps to break down amino acids and gluten proteins4
+• Bromelain—a type of protease found in pineapples, this enzyme helps to break down amino acids and gluten proteins4

-- Lactase—this digestive enzyme is naturally present in the gut of most infants but decreases over time into adulthood.
+• Lactase—this digestive enzyme is naturally present in the gut of most infants but decreases over time into adulthood.
 It is used to break down the milk sugar lactose into glucose, a form more easily used by the body for energy4

 You can find these digestive enzymes and natural sources for them in expertly crafted supplements such as Swanson® Digestive Essentials or Swanson® Digestive Enzymes.